PB Pathways

 In 2020, Diamond Street was closed to through traffic as part of the City’s Covid-19 Slow Streets program.
 The PB Planning Group voted to continue to program in 2022, and quick-build traffic diverters were installed to pilot a design to deter through vehicle traffic while allowing bikes and activity mobility to pass though.
 While ultimately the diverters were removed from Diamond Street, this is still considered Phase 2 of PB Pathways, and Diamond Street continues to be an important part of the PB Pathways network.

 In 2024, beautifulPB and the PB Community Parking District led a series of workshops gathering community input and support for additional traffic calming measures along key routes of the network to be included in Phase 3 of the PB Pathways project.
-Here are the results of this outreach and the recommendations to the PB Community Parking District Board.

 The PB Community Parking District approved the Phase 3 PB Pathways routes and recommended interventions in September 2024.
 We are now in the process of identifying funding sources to implement these improvements!